fling/seattle/readme.md

 # Getting Around

 Our [public transport system](http://www.seattle.gov/living-in-seattle/transportation/transit) isn’t great and doesn’t get you all the way to where you want to go at times (blame all the bodies of water).
+June 2016 Update: Seattle's Light Rail has been extended to include [these central neighborhoods](http://www.ulink2016.org/route-maps)it's a small but good start, and already a transportation game-changer.
 But we have [Car2Go’s](https://www.car2go.com/en/seattle/) everywhere which is a great way to get around.
 You can find and unlock them from your phone and you can park for free anywhere in Seattle.
 I might recommend signing up for an account if you don’t already have one.

 We also have a new [public bike system](https://www.prontocycleshare.com), like London, New York, etc. The problem is we also have a lot of hills.
 So plan accordingly.
 Most of the areas I’ve noted below are flat once you get there.